explaingit

 Prompt 1

-How do I install K3s on a Raspberry Pi and add worker nodes to the cluster?
+How do I install K3s on a Raspberry Pi 4 and join a second Pi as a worker node?

 Prompt 2